 Taliban claimed responsibility for 88 incidents of targeted killing that caused 206 civilian casualties (98 deaths and 108 injured) - a 38 per cent increase in civilian casualties compared to 2016.163 Daesh/ISIL-KP claimed responsibility for two incidents, both in Nangarhar province, resulting in the death of two civilians.
 For one incident, an attack against persons hors de combat and civilians in Mirza Olang village, Sari Pul Province from 3-5 August, both Taliban and self-identified Daesh/ISIL-KP initially claimed responsibility.
-The Taliban later informed UNAMA that after investigations, they had determined the commander responsible for the killings not to be under Taliban command.164 For additional details, see UNAMA's Special Report on Attacks in Mirza Olang.165
+The Taliban later informed UNAMA that after investigations, they had determined that the commander responsible for the killings not to be under Taliban command.164 For additional details, see UNAMA's Special Report on Attacks in Mirza Olang.165

-Of the 570 incidents documented by UNAMA of targeted killings by Anti-Government Elements, 408 deliberately targeted civilians, and resulted in 713 civilian casualties (496 deaths and 217 injured).166 These victims were individuals perceived as supporting or otherwise connected to the Government or pro-Government armed groups, whether through current or former employment or family ties.167 Attacks against tribal elders also remained of concern, persisting at levels similar to 2016, with 59 incidents involving the death of 58 civilians and injury of a further 31.168 UNAMA also took note of the alarming number of killings targeting religious scholars and leaders, with 26 documented incidents, compared with eight in 2016 (see UNAMA Special Report on Attacks against Places of Worship, Religious Leaders and Worshippers).169 iv.
+Of the 570 incidents documented by UNAMA of targeted killings by Anti-Government Elements, 408 deliberately targeted civilians, and resulted in 713 civilian casualties (496 deaths and 217 injured).166 These victims were individuals perceived as supporting or otherwise connected to the Government or pro-Government armed groups, whether through current or former employment or family ties.167 Attacks against tribal elders also remained of concern, persisting at levels similar to 2016, with 59 incidents involving the death of 58 civilians and injuries to 31.168 UNAMA also took note of the alarming number of killings targeting religious scholars and leaders, with 26 documented incidents, compared with eight in 2016 (see UNAMA Special Report on Attacks against Places of Worship, Religious Leaders and Worshippers).169 iv.
 Conflict-Related Abduction of Civilians

 Conflict-related abductions involve the forcible taking and holding of a civilian or civilians by a party to the conflict in order to compel the victim or a third party to take or refrain from taking an action.
 Anti-Government Elements kidnapped civilians based on suspicions that they had connections to or worked for the Government, but also for financial gain, with release predicated on payment of a substantial ransom.
-Throughout 2017, UNAMA continued to record the abduction of civilians by Anti-Government Elements, documenting 255 incidents involving the abduction of 1,005 civilians and resulting in the death
+Throughout 2017, UNAMA continued to record the abduction of civilians by Anti-Government